-In 2021, data science became a major tool for drug discovery and development in the pharmaceutical industry.
-Data scientists need tools that can quickly and easily plug into existing workflows without having to implement enterprise solutions.
-That way, companies won't miss opportunities while waiting for the development of enterprise solutions.
+In 2021, data science became a primary tool for drug discovery and development in the pharmaceutical industry.
+Therefore, data scientists need devices that can quickly and easily plug into existing workflows without implementing enterprise solutions.
+That way, companies will take advantage of opportunities while waiting to develop enterprise solutions.

 Increased focus on research and development

 To fulfill the needs of patients, life science companies are reevaluating their approach to research and development.
-Pharmaceutical companies use innovative technologies, such as machine learning and open-source software, and crowdsourcing, innovation centers, and public-private partnerships to reduce the massive cost of research and development.
+For example, pharmaceutical companies use innovative technologies, such as machine learning and open-source software, crowdsourcing, innovation centers, and public-private partnerships to reduce the massive cost of research and development.

-Smart technology has advanced drug development and research.
-Traditionally, drug development and research fronted challenges by obtaining enough participants for clinical trials, which can take years to do so.
+Innovative technology has advanced drug development and research.
+Traditionally, drug development and research fronted challenges by obtaining enough participants for clinical trials, which can take years.
 Technology has given drug manufacturers more control over clinical trials.
 Now, they can lower costs by recruiting fewer in-person participants.
 Digitalization of clinical trials allows biotech companies to integrate genetics with biometrics to determine underlying causes of conditions.
 Machine learning offers tremendous possibilities for drug research and diagnosing and treating patients.

 4. Personalized medicine

-Historically, drugs and medicine have been developed and marketed on a “one-size-fits-all” logic, and clinical trials were used to establish the most beneficial formulation for the largest community.
+Historically, drugs and medicine have been developed and marketed on a “one-size-fits-all” logic.
+Clinical trials were used to establish the most beneficial formulation for the broadest community.
 Currently, modern genomics allows us to tailor formulation to an individual based on their DNA.
-By knowing the role that DNA plays in our health and body's ability to fight disease, we can predict where illness will occur, accurately diagnose diseases, and develop customized treatments.
+By knowing a DNA's role in our health and the body's ability to fight disease, we can predict where illness will occur, accurately diagnose diseases, and develop customized treatments.
 Personalized medicine reduces time and costs by identifying medical issues at their source: the patient's molecular and genetic profile.
 By analyzing a patient's genetics, medical professionals can identify risks.
-Also, personalized medicine uses data collected from clinical trials, which enables physicians to create custom therapies and treatment regimens for each patient.
+Personalized medicine also uses data collected from clinical trials, enabling physicians to create customized therapies and treatment regimens for each patient.

 Precision medicine has the potential to solve issues by using patient information to refine drug development.
 For example, biomarkers are used to identify tumors and develop tumor-specific drugs.
 This precision medicine aims to solve the issue with the highest level of effectiveness and positive outcome for the patient.
-The manufacturing of precision medicine has challenges that require smaller, more specialized facilities.
+However, precision medicine manufacturing has challenges requiring more undersized, more specialized facilities.
 Despite these challenges, precision medicine has an upward trend in the pharmaceutical industry.

 5. Supply chain strategy

 Contract manufacturers experienced hardships during the pandemic, such as travel restrictions, transport delays, decreased production, and transport capacity limitations.
 Because of these hardships, freight prices are drastically increased.
-To absorb these setbacks, manufacturers need to develop stronger and more resilient supply chain strategies.
-Supply chain resilience has become one of the top selection criteria for original equipment manufacturers.
+As a result, manufacturers must develop more robust and resilient supply chain strategies to absorb these setbacks.
+And supply chain resilience has become one of the top selection criteria for original equipment manufacturers.
 A resilient supply chain and contract manufacturer can confidently handle changing demands.

 The bottom line